Where Does Granite Come From?

 The Origin of Granite

 Granite forms from the slow crystallization of magma below Earth's surface.
 It is composed mainly of natural quartz and feldspar with subtle amounts of mica, amphiboles, and other organic minerals.
 In short, your granite kitchen countertops were molten lava at one point.
-The mineral composition of granite usually gives it a red, pink, grey, or white color with dark mineral grains visible throughout the rock, although there are many types of extraordinary granites that include colors like blue, green, black, and gold.
+The mineral composition of granite usually gives it a red, pink, grey, or white color with dark mineral grains visible throughout the rock, although many types of extraordinary granites include colors like blue, green, black, and gold.

 The majority of the world’s granite countertops are quarried in Brazil, Italy, India, and China.
 Each region has it’s own specific characteristics.
 Brazil is responsible for producing one of the world’s most unique granite, Van Gogh, also known as Blue Fire, which has an incredible blue color.

 Granite is the most well known igneous rock, mostly because it is so commonly seen as kitchen countertop or bathroom vanity top.
 It’s also used for monuments, building veneers, and paving stone.

 Granite is widely considered to be one of the most durable natural stones because of its creation process.
 It takes thousands and thousands of years of extreme pressure for granite to reach it’s final state, making it incredibly dense.
 The strength of granite is said to rival that of diamonds, which are actually used to cut the stone into slabs at quarries.